zhuokun123-gif/Machine-Learning-Housing-Price-Analysis-Project-/README.md

 ## 📌 Project Overview

-This project is part of the **CSMAI-24-5_S2_A Artificial Intelligence and Machine Learning module** at the University of Reading.

 The objective is to perform **data analysis, preprocessing, and machine learning modeling** on the California Housing dataset to predict house prices.

 ---